-Robert specialises in substantial construction and engineering disputes, pursuant to JCT and other contracts, dealing with (for example) delay and disruption, defects, final accounts and liquidated damages.
-He has acted in the TCC and the Court of Appeal, and in adjudication, arbitration and mediation.
+Robert specialises in substantial construction and engineering disputes dealing with (for example) defects, delay and disruption, final accounts and liquidated damages.
+He appears regularly in the TCC and has acted in the Court of Appeal, and in adjudication, arbitration and mediation.

 - Advising the provider of social housing in a claim against a developer pursuant to the DPA in respect of defective boilers and flues.

 - Acting for an engineer in an adjudication relating to the design of more than 2,000 precast concrete elements.